marcoromanelli-github/docs/help/writing-support-requests.md

 Your subject line should be descriptive.
-"Problem on Star" is not a good subject line since it could be valid for basically every support email we get.
+"Problem on Star" is not a good subject line since it could be valid for basically every support E-mail we get.
 The support staff is a team.
 The subjects are the first thing that we see.
-We would like to be able to classify emails according to subjects before even opening the email.
+We would like to be able to classify E-mails according to subjects before even opening the E-mail.

 ## Include the actual commands and error messages

-We cover this below, but it's so important it needs to be mentioned at the top, too: include the actual command you run and actual error messages.
-Copy and paste.
-If you don't include this, we will be slightly annoyed and immediately ask this.
+We cover this below, but it's so important it needs to be mentioned at the top, too: <br>
+Include the actual commands you run and the actual error messages you receive.
+Copy and paste please.
+If you don't include this, we have to immediately ask you for it before proceeding with the issue.

-Please, do not screen shoot your ssh terminal and send us pictures (jpg, png, tiff...) of what you saw on your monitor!
-From these, we would be unable to cut & paste commands or error messages, unnecessarily slowing down our research on your problem.
-Your sample output does not need at all to "look good", and we don't need to know what fancy ssh- or terminal software you have: a simple text-based cut & paste directly into the mail or ticket is the best we can work on with.
+Please, do not screenshot your ssh terminal and send us pictures (jpg, png, tiff, etc) of what you saw on your monitor.
+From these, we would be unable to copy and paste commands or error messages, unnecessarily slowing down our research on your problem.

-## New problem--new email
+## New problem--new E-mail

 Do not send support requests by replying to unrelated issues.
 Every issue gets a number and this is the number that you see in the subject line.
-Replying to unrelated issues means that your email gets filed under the wrong thread and risks being overlooked.
+Replying to unrelated issues means that your E-mail gets filed under the wrong thread and risks being overlooked.

 ## The XY problem